-The divergent tendencies for EuBL, AR, and ScBL exhibit a distinct minimum just upstream and equatorwards of the negative regime anomaly (illustrated for EuBL in Figure 6 e).
+The divergent tendencies for EuBL, AR, and ScBL exhibit a distinct minimum just upstream and equatorwards of the negative regime anomaly (illustrated for EuBL in Fig. 6e).
 This pattern is consistent with that in the case study by Hauser et al. (2022b).
 In that case, the divergent tendencies projected little on the amplification of the regime pattern but, outside of the regime pattern, contributed crucially to the amplification of the negative PV anomaly that later developed into the blocking anticyclone.
 Divergent tendencies for GL are weaker, less localized, and with a minimum downstream (instead of upstream) of the negative regime anomaly.
-The spatial pattern of the divergent tendencies are thus qualitatively similar for EuBL, AR, and ScBL, but distinct for GL.
+The spatial patterns of the divergent tendencies are thus qualitatively similar for EuBL, AR, and ScBL but distinct for GL.

-355 3.3 Mean perspective of regime pattern dynamics: projections
+3.3 Mean perspective of regime pattern dynamics: projections

 The regime definition is based on EOF analysis of spatial patterns.
-By definition, different regimes thus differ in the geographical ical location of their respective anomalies (Figure 1).
-Apparently, this difference translates to differences in the geographical distribution of the associated dynamical mechanisms (Figure 5 and Figure 6).
+By definition, different regimes thus differ in the geographical location of their respective anomalies (Fig. 1).
+Apparently, this difference translates to differences in the geographical distribution of the associated dynamical mechanisms (Figs. 5 and 6).
 For a succinct comparison of the dynamics of different regimes, the impact of these geographical differences should be minimized.
 One way to do so is by projecting the tendencies associated with individual mechanisms onto the regime pattern (e.g., Feldstein, 2003; Michel and Rivière, 2011), because the projections focus on the location of processes relative to the regime pattern.
-Projections of the PV tendencies are directly linked to the evolution of the weather regime index and thus give insight into the mechanisms contributing to the evolution of the different regimes (see subsection 2.4).
+Projections of the PV tendencies are directly linked to the evolution of the weather regime index and thus give insight into the mechanisms contributing to the evolution of the different regimes (see Sect.
+2.4).

-The individual contributions to the different regimes are shown in Figure 7 for ± 5 days around regime onset.
-From this 365 perspective, the dynamics of all four regimes are clearly dominated by linear quasi-barotropic dynamics and (nonlinear) eddy flux convergence, which in general increase in amplitude from -5 days to onset, decrease thereafter, and are of approximately the same relative importance before onset.
+The individual contributions to the different regimes are shown in Fig. 7 for ± 5 d around regime onset.

+From this perspective, the dynamics of all four regimes are clearly dominated by linear quasi-barotropic dynamics and (nonlinear) eddy flux convergence, which in general increase in amplitude from -5 d to onset, decrease thereafter, and are of approximately the same relative importance before onset.
 The relative importance of both baroclinic coupling and the divergent flow are small before onset.
 Importantly, before onset, the dynamics of all four regimes exhibit a large degree of similarity.

-- After onset, differences between the regimes increase: i) EuBL is most clearly dominated by linear, quasi-barotropic dynamics (Figure 7b), ii) EuBL and ScBL are dominated by advection by the background flow (Figure 7b,c), whereas AR and GL are dominanted by intrinsic propagation (Figure 7a,d), and iii) AR exhibits large baroclinc growth (Figure 7a).
-Note that the (relatively distinct) baroclinic structure of ScBL and EuBL observed above (Figure 6) does not lead to a distinct role of baroclinic coupling. - The divergent contribution is largest for GL.
-Figure 6 clearly illustrates that this difference is not due to the amplitude of the 375 divergent tendencies: GL exhibits smaller amplitude than EuBL (cf. Figure 6 c,f) but negative tendencies overlap prominently with the negative PV anomaly of the regime pattern for GL.
+After onset, differences between the regimes increase: (i) EuBL is most clearly dominated by linear, quasibarotropic dynamics (Fig. 7b); (ii) EuBL and ScBL are dominated by advection by the background flow (Fig. 7b and c), whereas AR and GL are dominated by intrinsic propagation (Fig. 7a and d); and (iii) AR exhibits large baroclinic growth (Fig. 7a).
+Note that the (relatively distinct) baroclinic structure of ScBL and EuBL observed above (Fig. 6) does not lead to a distinct role of baroclinic coupling.

+The divergent contribution is largest for GL.
+Figure 6 clearly illustrates that this difference is not due to the amplitude of the divergent tendencies: GL exhibits a smaller amplitude than EuBL (cf. Fig. 6c and f), but negative tendencies overlap prominently with the negative PV anomaly of the regime pattern for GL.
 In contrast, for EuBL (representative for AR and ScBL), the strong divergent tendencies are largely located just upstream of the negative PV anomaly of the regime pattern.
 The largest contribution to the regime pattern dynamics in GL is thus solely due to the location of the divergent tendencies relative to the regime pattern.

-380 4 Variability within blocked regimes
+4 Variability within blocked regimes